-In the opinion of the Directors of Aramijaya, Aramijaya will be able to obtain a waiver of the interest charged on the overdue instalments of RM6.8 million (2010: RM6.8 million), which has not been accrued for.
+In the opinion of the Directors of Aramijaya, Aramijaya will be able to obtain a waiver of the interest charged on the overdue instalments of RM6.8 million (2011: RM6.8 million), which has not been accrued for.

 On 18th December 2007, the Johor State Government had approved a revised repayment schedule where the remaining instalment payments will be repayable in eleven (11) unequal instalments starting from 1st January 2009 until 1st January 2018.
-The first three instalments from the revised schedule amounting to RM2,193,000/- each and the fourth instalment amounting to RM5,758,000 have been paid.
+The first three instalments from the revised schedule amounting to RM2,193,000/- each, the fourth and fifth instalments amounting to RM5,758,000/- each have been paid.